single-spa/single-spa.js.org/website/versioned_docs/version-5.x/single-spa-config.md

 ---
 id: configuration
-title: Using single-spa-config
+title: Configuring single-spa
-sidebar_label: single-spa config
+sidebar_label: Configuring single-spa
 ---

-The single spa root config consists of the following:
+The single-spa root config consists of the following:

 1. The root HTML file that is shared by all single-spa applications.
 2. The JavaScript that calls [`singleSpa.registerApplication()`](/docs/api.html#registerapplication).

 Your root config exists only to start up the single-spa applications.

-## Index.html file
+## index.html file
 See [this example root config](http://single-spa-playground.org/playground/html-file) for what a root HTML file looks like.
 Notice how it does not have any divs or buttons, but just calls `registerApplication()`.